martymods/beatloop/README.md

 - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (or `S3_ACCESS_KEY_ID` / `S3_SECRET_ACCESS_KEY`) – credentials with write access to the bucket.
 - Optional: `AWS_SESSION_TOKEN` for temporary credentials.
 - Optional: `S3_ENDPOINT` and `S3_FORCE_PATH_STYLE` for non-AWS providers.
+- `SOUNDCLOUD_REDIRECT_URI` (or `SC_REDIRECT_URI`) – set to `https://beatloop-api.onrender.com/integrations/soundcloud/callback` so the SoundCloud OAuth flow returns to the API.
+Make sure the same callback URL is registered in the SoundCloud developer console.

 Without these variables, the API will terminate on startup in production and upload routes will respond with `503` errors.